Eschatologue/CM_wiki/docs/character-creation/feat/feat-origin.md

 **Hard to Kill**
 Your Hit Point Maximum increases by an amount equal to twice your character level when you gain this Feat.
 Whenever you gain a level thereafter, your Hit Point Maximum increases by an additional 2 Hit Points.

+---

-## Crown & Misery Origin Feats
+## CM Origin Feats

-These Origin feats are homebrew.
+These Origin feats are made for Crown & Misery campaign.

 ---